 I’m an ecologist and currently a postdoc at the University of Colorado Boulder with the PECAR group.
 My research involves questions about how and why rural people make livelihood decisions.
-I work mostly in the tropics, but my interests extend to working lands and resource-linked communities in the U.S. as well.
+I work mostly in the tropics, but my interests extend to working lands and resource-linked communities in the western U.S. as well.
 Ultimately I’m interested in applying research on people’s interactions with their surrounding natural and social environments to challenges of biodiversity conservation and natural resource management.
-This site contains the sort of information we expect from an academic on the job market.
-Please fish around, and feel free to shoot me an email.

 - Household decision-making regarding migration and livelihoods